pappasathya/KatalonGit/README.md

 # KatalonGit
-'adding a test katalon to Git
+#adding a test katalon to Git